In Zapier, only successful actions count toward your task usage. Below you'll find a more detailed explanation of what counts as usage.

 Task limits and pricing

 If you don't want to wait for the end of the billing cycle to replay held Zap runs, you can upgrade your plan.
 This resets your account’s task usage.
+You can then manually replay Zap runs.

 Monitor task usage